 - in the intubated patient it allows for better monitoring and positioning of equipment

-- is not truly dynamic like ultrasound, although CT fluoroscopy does allow near immediate imaging
+- is not truly dynamic like ultrasound, although CT fluoroscopy does allow near-immediate imaging

-- exposes the patient to ionising radiation
+- exposes the patient to ionizing radiation

 - requires a wider range of staff to undertake compared to ultrasound

 - harder in the uncooperative patient as movement, means access point lost

 Interventional procedures like percutaneous drainage require special attention to coagulation indices.
 There are widely divergent opinions about the safe values of these indices for percutaneous biopsies.
 The values suggested below were considered based on the literature review, whose references are cited below: